fleetingbytes/mrot/crates/mrot/README.md

 ### Getting Meal Suggestions

-When you can run the `what` subcommand, mrot looks through the data you recorded and does the following:
+When you run the `what` subcommand mrot tries to suggest you the meals which you have not consumed for the longest time.
+However, any meal which you might have already recorded (planned) for tomorrow is suggested first.
+Also, if a meal from long ago matches a meal planned in the near future (in the eleven days following tomorrow by default), it is not suggested to avoid having the same meal again a few days later (this is assuming you would stick to your plan).

+The procedure which mrot runs internally is something like this:

 * if you have any meal planned for tomorrow, suggest that